These Best Water Sports in Bali That are Sure to Give you an Adrenaline Rush

-Watersports and Bali go hand in hand.
-With its stunning coastline that overlooks the Indian Ocean, Bali offers a variety of watersports for the adventurer in you.
-Explore the depths of the ocean through activities like snorkelling, diving and sea walking, or conquer the rough waters of Bali with thrilling experiences like surfing and rafting.
-Here are some must-do watersports you must try out when in the exciting land of Bali:
+Water sports and Bali go hand in hand.
+With its stunning coastline that overlooks the Indian Ocean, Bali offers a variety of water sports for the adventurer in you.
+Explore the depths of the ocean through activities like snorkelling, diving and sea walking, or conquer the rough waters with thrilling water sports in Bali like surfing and rafting.
+Here are some must-do water sports you must try out when in the exciting land of Bali:

 Ever wanted to explore the mysteries of the deep blue sea, but never got around to learning how to dive or swim?
 Well then, snorkelling is the way to go.
 Some great spots for snorkelling in Bali are Nusa Penida, Padangbai and Tulamben.
 Going under Nusa Penida's calm waters allow one to swim beside the oceanic sunfish (Mola Mola) and rub shoulders with huge Manta rays.
-Padangbai offers a number of snorkelling sites such as Blue Lagoon and Bias Tugel and is famous for the variety of marine life one gets to witness underwater.
+Padangbai offers a number of water sports in Bali such as snorkelling sites including Blue Lagoon and Bias Tugel and is famous for the variety of marine life one gets to witness underwater.
 Tulamben draws snorkelers with something very unique - its the site of the USS Liberty Ship Wreck.
 Snorkelling guides are present to assist you in your underwater adventure while ensuring your safety.

 Bali can easily be dubbed a surfer's paradise.
 If you're looking to ride a wave here, Bali has a lot to offer you.
 For beginners, Kuta and the nearby beaches of Legian and Seminyak are a great place to start surfing.
 They even have a number of surf schools that provide quality training such as Odysseys Surf School (Kuta) and Quicksilver School of Surf (Legian).
 Advanced surfers looking for a challenge should not miss Impossible and Suluban beaches.
-With waves that average 3 - 5ft and a sharp reefs, these make for a thrilling experience.
+With waves that average 3 - 5ft and a sharp reefs, this water sport in Bali makes for a thrilling experience.

 4. Banana Boats